utkarshmangal/Google-App-rating-prediction-App/README.md

-# Google-App-rating-prediction-App
+# Google App Rating Prediction App

-This repository contains a Python application for Predicting the ratings of Google apps using various machine learning techniques.
+This repository contains a Python application for predicting the ratings of Google apps using various machine learning techniques.
 The application utilizes popular Python libraries such as NumPy, pandas, matplotlib, seaborn, and scikit-learn to preprocess the data, visualize insights, perform dimensionality reduction using PCA, and create a predictive model using Random Forest Regression.

 ## Features